Mike Tyson vs. Buster Mathis Jr.: Main Event

+Aftermath

+Speaking after the bout Tyson said "I know I looked good; I needed the work.
+He tried to lay on me and the ref wouldn't keep him off.
+I expected him to move more, not to smother me.
+But I'm an expert at that kind of fighting.
+That's my style of fighting."

+Mathis meanwhile said "It was very close, I felt I was up.
+I felt very good.
+I was prepared.
+I saw the uppercut, but I slipped into it instead of stepping away."

-After his victory over Mathis, Tyson's promoter officially announced that he would receive his first Heavyweight title fight against WBC Heavyweight Champion Frank Bruno in March 1996.
+After his victory over Mathis, Tyson's promoter officially announced that he would receive his first Heavyweight title fight since 1990 against WBC Heavyweight Champion Frank Bruno in March 1996.
 Tyson and Bruno had previously met in 1989 with Tyson's Undisputed Heavyweight Championship on the line.
 In that fight, Bruno rocked Tyson for the first time in Tyson's career with a left hook towards the end of the first round.
 Tyson recovered and otherwise dominated the fight before knocking Bruno out in the fifth round.
 In the 1996 rematch, Tyson again dominated Bruno, this time knocking him out in the third round to capture the WBC Heavyweight title.